IBM/dbb/Pipeline/PackageBuildOutputs/README.md

 ### Packaging

 1. After a successful DBB build, `PackageBuildOutputs.groovy` reads the build report and retrieves all outputs from the build report.
 It excludes outputs without a `deployType` as well as those labeled `ZUNIT-TESTCASE`.
-You can specify multiple build reports using --buildReportOrder and --buildReportOrderFile
+You can specify multiple build reports using --buildReportOrder and --buildReportOrderFile.
 2. It then invokes CopyToHFS API to copy the outputs from the libraries to a temporary directory on zFS.
 It will set the file tags based on the ZLANG setting (Note: A workaround is implemented to tag files as binary); all files require to be tagged.
 Please check the COPYMODE list, which maps last level qualifiers to the copymode of CopyToHFS.
 3. It packages these load files into a tar file, and adds the BuildReport.json and optionally other build logs from the build workspace.
 4. (Optional) Publishes the tar file to the Artifactory repository based on the given configuration using the ArtifactoryHelpers.